reactioncommerce/reaction-docs/developer/tutorial/customization.md

 special `main.js` that will add some global options.

 __Note__: If you just want to override the homepage and leave everything else alone, you can do that by adding special INDEX_OPTIONS parameters to this `main.js` file.
-See "Changing the index page layout" on this page in the docs. https://docs.reactioncommerce.com/reaction-docs/development/layout
+See the ["Changing the index page layout"](https://docs.reactioncommerce.com/reaction-docs/development/layout) documentation for more info.

 First let's create our `main.js` with our custom layout.
 You will not place this in your package but in the root of